-In the West we have become experts in the practice of yoga, if not the physical practice of yoga postures.
-So much so that we sometimes forget to start with the basics, how to practice yoga?
+In the West we have become experts in the practice of yoga, if not in the physical practice of yoga postures.
+So much so that we sometimes forget to start with the basics, how to practice yoga

-Yoga is not a sport, nor is it a simple physical activity.
-Although some postures require "knowledge" or technique to perform them safely, it is not an athletic competition, nor a search for perfection of postures.
+Yoga is not a sport, nor a simple physical activity.
+Although some postures require "knowledge" or technique to perform safely, this is not an athletic competition, nor a quest for perfection of postures.
 Nor, although its therapeutic benefits are many, is it a treatment or therapy.
 Yoga is an inner work that requires our involvement.
-As my teacher reminded us, yoga begins when the therapy ends.
+As my teacher reminded us, yoga begins when therapy ends.

 So, in front of a yoga class, where do we start?